Pyar Ke Sadqay: Reception

+Critical reception

-Pyar Ke Sadqay created critical hype before its premier and received rave reviews throughout its broadcast due to its characters and Rind's direction.
-Zaidi's performance as Mahjabeen and Khan's performance as Abdullah was highly praised.
-A reviewer from DAWN Images criticised the narrative onwards the 20th episodes due to ordinary storyline.
+Pyar Ke Sadqay, created critical hype before its premier and received rave reviews throughout its broadcast due to its characters and Rind's direction.
+Khan's performance as Abdullah was highly praised.
+Zaidi's performance as Mahjabeen was reviewed favorable.
+A reviewer from DAWN Images praised the Rind's direction, acting performances of Zaidi, Khan, Rana and Odho, but criticized the narrative for prioritizing middle-class values over meaningful themes.